XpressBitesFrontend/XpressBitesFrontend/README.md

 - 👋 Hi, I’m @XpressBitesFrontend
-- This is ment to control 2 XpressBites frontend apps
+- This is ment to control 2 XpressBites flutter based frontend apps
 - XpressBites
 - XBMerchants